Chin people are of Mongol

 expedition into the Chin Hills in 1889 was soon followed by annexation.
 Before

-the British colonialist occupied Chin hill, Chinland was an independent country
+the British colonialists occupied Chin hill, Chinland was an independent country

-ruled by hereditary chieftainship followed by ruling system of councils of elders, others by headmen after the British occupation.
+ruled by a hereditary chieftainship, followed by a ruling system of councils of elders, and others by headmen after the British occupation.
 There were also hereditary

 chiefs who exercised political control over large areas and received tribute